Viral Skin Infections

 Viral skin infections are a wide group of conditions.
 They can be a reaction to a virus inside your body, or they can be an actual infection of your skin.
 They range from the entirely harmless, to the quite serious (but not usually life-threatening).
 Some are contagious; others you can touch without catching.

 I'm sure you're used to your doctor saying: 'It's just a virus!'
 Viruses are tiny germs.
 You can't see them with the naked eye.
 They are all around us and are usually harmless (the common cold is caused by viruses, for example).
 On the other hand, some can be really bad for you (like HIV).

 This leaflet is about how viruses can affect your skin.
 It will cover the common things that you are likely to see in you and your children.

 There are some viral skin infections that you catch by touching someone else.
 Chickenpox is a common example (although you can also catch chickenpox through the air).
 Molluscum contagiosum and herpes simplex are probably the other most common examples we see in the UK.
 In the farming community there is something called 'orf'.

 Which conditions cause a rash to come out all over?

-Back in the 1970s, GPs in the UK used to see measles and mumps: these are viral infection inside your body, but which make a rash come out all over your skin.
+Back in the 1970s, GPs in the UK used to see measles and german measles: these are viral infection inside your body, but which make a rash come out all over your skin.
 But nowadays they are practically unheard of in the UK.
 They are still common in the developing world though.
 More common examples are pityriasis rosea and hand, foot and mouth disease.
-Discover more about these causes of viral skin infections.

 Why does my child come out in a rash if they are a bit ill?